tableau/extensions-api/docs/trex_create.md

 - In this file, you need to provide values for a few elements.
 Some key pieces are:
 - For `<dashboard-extension id=" ">` use reverse domain name notation to uniquely identify the extension (`com.example.extension.demo`)
 - For `<source-location>` make sure that this specifies the URL of your web application.
-You must use the HTTPS protocal.
+You must use the HTTPS protocol.
 The exception to this requirement is `localhost`, where you can use HTTP.
-For example, if you are doing development work and want to host the file locally on your computer using port 8765, you might use: `http://localhost:8765/myExtension.html`
+For example, if you created a `HelloDemo` folder and want to host the file locally on your computer using port 8765, you might use: `http://localhost:8765/HelloDemo/HelloExtension.html`
 - The `<min-api-version>` element that specifies the minimum version of the Extensions API library that is required to run the extension.
 - For `<icon>` you must use a Base64-encoded icon.
 To use the default icon, copy and paste the `<icon>` example here, or copy one of the manifest files (`.trex`) from the samples.
+- Provide the `name` for your extension (`Hello Extensions!`).
+The manifest file can be localized, so provide the name (or names) in the appropriate `<text>` elements in the `<resources>` section.

-- To add the extension to a Tableau dashboard, you need to drag the **Extension** object on to the dashboard, and then use the **Choose an Extension** dialog box to locate and open the manifest file.
-For information about validating the manifest and adding version information, see the [Tableau Extension Manifest]({{site.baseurl}}/docs/trex_manifest.html).
+- After you have create the HTML and JavaScript files for your extension, you use this `.trex` file to add the extension to a Tableau dashboard.
+To do that, you drag the **Extension** object on to the dashboard.
+In the **Choose an Extension** dialog box, click **My Extensions** to locate and open the manifest file you just created.

+- For information about validating the manifest and adding version information, see the [Tableau Extension Manifest]({{site.baseurl}}/docs/trex_manifest.html).